What is neck mobility and why does it matter?

 Gentle rotation

 Slowly turn your head to look over one shoulder, moving only as far as feels comfortable.
-You shouldn’t feel strain or pain.
-Hold this position for 5-10 seconds, then slowly return to the centre.
+You should not feel strain or pain.
+Hold this position for 5 to 10 seconds, then slowly return to the centre.
 Repeat 5 times on each side.
 This movement helps maintain and restore your ability to rotate your neck, something you use dozens of times a day without thinking about it.

 Ear-to-shoulder stretch

 Tilt your ear towards your shoulder in a slow, gentle movement.
 Do not shrug your shoulder upwards; instead, let the weight of your head create a gentle stretch on the opposite side of your neck.
 You should feel a comfortable stretch, not pain.
-Hold for 10-20 seconds, then return to the centre.
-Repeat 2-3 times on each side.
+Hold for 10 to 20 seconds, then return to the centre.
+Repeat 2 to 3 times on each side.

 Step 4: Front-of-neck and chest

-From your neutral, eyes-forward position, slowly nod your head as if saying “yes”, but keep the range small and comfortable.
-You’ll feel a gentle stretch at the back of your neck.
-Repeat 8-10 times.
+From your neutral, eyes-forward position, slowly nod your head as if saying yes, but keep the range small and comfortable.
+You will feel a gentle stretch at the back of your neck.
+Repeat 8 to 10 times.
 This mobilises the joints at the lower part of your neck and upper back, which often get stiff from looking downwards.

 Desk chest opener

 Place your hands on the back of your office chair or grip a nearby doorway at about shoulder height.
 Gently open your chest by pulling your shoulders back and slightly down, feeling a stretch across your front and upper chest.
-Hold for 15-20 seconds and repeat 2-3 times.
+Hold for 15 to 20 seconds and repeat 2 to 3 times.
 This counteracts the rounded-shoulder posture that develops from desk work and phone use, taking tension off your neck and upper back.

 Building consistency and when to progress

 The secret is repetition, not intensity.
 Small, regular movements protect your neck far more than one long stretch session.
-Most people find that doing this routine 2-3 times a day, mid-morning, after lunch, and mid-afternoon, makes a noticeable difference within 2-3 weeks.
+This neck mobility routine, done 2 to 3 times a day, mid-morning, after lunch, and mid-afternoon, is one of the most practical ways to improve neck mobility and makes a noticeable difference within 2 to 3 weeks.

 Next steps